Sparky

 • New build vs renovation.
 Renovation work adds demolition, waste removal, and substrate repair.
 Expect 30 to 50 percent more than equivalent new-build waterproofing.

 • Floor construction.
 Concrete slabs are straightforward to waterproof.
-Timber-framed floors require additional preparation, including a compressed fibre cement overlay, to create a stable base for the membrane.
+Timber-framed floors require a compressed fibre cement overlay (typically 6mm or 9mm sheets) to create a rigid, stable base for the membrane.
+This adds $30–$50/m2 in materials and labour.

 • Shower type.
-Hobless (walk-in) showers require precise falls and more extensive membrane coverage than hob (step-up) designs.
-They cost more to waterproof correctly.
+Hobless (walk-in) showers require precise drainage falls and more extensive membrane coverage than hob (step-up) designs.
+The floor membrane must extend at least 50mm beyond the shower screen line, and walls in the shower zone must be waterproofed to 1,800mm.
+Hobless showers cost noticeably more to waterproof correctly.

 • Number of penetrations.
-Each drain, tap, and shower niche needs individual waterproofing treatment.
+Each drain, tap entry, and shower niche needs individual waterproofing treatment with puddle flanges, bond breakers, and reinforcing tape.
 Bathrooms with multiple fixtures and niches take longer.

 A small ensuite in a new-build home on a concrete slab, with a shower-over-bath layout and minimal penetrations, sits toward $600.
 A full family bathroom renovation in an older home with a timber subfloor requiring overlay, a hobless walk-in shower, multiple niches, and substrate repair pushes toward $3,500.